ajiteshgogoi/booksync/README.md

    - Find "My Clippings.txt" in your Kindle's documents folder
    - Upload the file through the BookSync interface
    - The app will parse and queue your highlights for processing
-   - Processing happens via Vercel Cron Jobs every 2 minutes
+   - Processing happens via daily Vercel Cron Job (at midnight UTC)
-   - Return anytime to check progress
+   - Larger batches are processed in each run to handle daily schedule
+   - Progress is saved and can be checked anytime
+   - For immediate processing, consider upgrading to Vercel Pro

 3. **Organizing in Notion**
    - Highlights are organized by book